last update:| contact

 The first part has a link to display (e.g. for printing) the HC plot ("Print") and links to the corresponding QC1 database table for browsing and plotting ("Information and research"), sometimes with other useful links.

 The symbols used in the plots are displayed in the column "Symbols".
-An attempt has been made to display them in the HTML pages as they are shown on the MIDAS plots, but some symbols do not exist as HTML code and show up here as bracketted number, like .
+An attempt has been made to display them in the HTML pages as they are shown on the python plots.
+Some symbols show up here as number in brackets, like .
 The table below lists all possible plot codes and reveals that stands for a filled triangle.

 The average values are listed in the result table (together with their units and the number of data points evaluated).
 They are indicated in the plots by a solid line.
 For MEAN and MEDIAN, they are clipped (outliers beyond the thresholds are removed after first calculation, then the calculation is repeated with the cleaned data set) if combined with certain threshold options (see below).